mrworf/window-opener/README.md

   And since the YAML standard allow use of curly braces as well, you must enclose it with quotation marks.
   This means that in order to sennd ENTER (`{ENTER}`) you must write `"{{ENTER}}"` or it will not work.
   You don't have to do `sendkeys` per key, you can have it send entire strings at a time.
+- focus
+  Sets focus to the defined window.
+It will also bring it to the front.
+  Note that if the window is minimized, it will only get focus, it will not be visible.

+  This method takes a few options:
+  - waitforit: When true, will delay next action until the window is created (and then closed)
+  - maxwait: Maximum of time to wait for above options (in seconds).
+Default is forever
+  - maximize: When true, will also maximize the window to take the entire screen
+  - restore: When true, restores the window.
+If it was minimized, it will show up in the last known position and size, if it's maximized, it will revert to last known size and position.

+  Note, maximize and restore are mutually exclusive with maximize taking priority over restore.

 `endpoint` specifies where to perform the defined action.
 If omitted, `local` is assumed, meaning it will run on the computer which is hosting this service.